-- 7.1 Students who fail in a course with a mark of 40% or above shall be allowed a supplementary examination. - 7.2 The supplementary examination will be held within five to six weeks after the Departmental Examination. - 7.3 (a) Students who fail a required Nursing course with a mark below 40% will be
+7.1 Students who fail in a course with a mark of 40% or above shall be allowed a supplementary examination.

-- required to repeat the course, unless allowed a supplementary examination at the discretion of the Panel of Examiners. - (b) Students who fail an elective Nursing course with a mark below 40% will be required to repeat or undertake another elective Nursing course, unless allowed a supplementary examination at the discretion of the Panel of Examiners. - 7.4 (a) Students who fail the supplementary examination of a required Nursing course will be required to repeat the course. - (b) Students who fail the supplementary examination of an elective Nursing course will be required to repeat the course or undertake another elective Nursing course.
+- 7.2 The supplementary examination will be held within five to six weeks after the departmental examination. - 7.3 (a) Students who fail a required nursing course with a mark below 40% will be required to repeat the course, unless allowed a supplementary examination at the discretion of the panel of examiners. - (b) Students who fail an elective nursing course with a mark below 40% will be required to repeat or undertake another nursing elective course, unless allowed a supplementary examination at the discretion of the panel of examiners. - 7.4 (a) Students who fail the supplementary examination of a required nursing course will be required to repeat the course. - (b) Students who fail the supplementary examination of an elective nursing course will be required to repeat the course or undertake another elective nursing course.